How do you know when dreams are just a dream?

 It’s not going to be perfect – anything worth doing – is worth doing UGLY!
 Ugly is how we start and it leads us to continuous improvement!

-(remember how bad we all were when we first started learning to play sports as little kids?
+(Remember how bad we all were when we first started learning to play sports as little kids?
 Eventually – if the WILL persists, the skill improves and you make JV and then on to Varsity!
 It takes talent – but as my mentor John Maxwell says, “Talent is NEVER enough!”)
+That’s why it’s a huge difference maker to keep on practicing each and every single day.
+On the other hand, as for athletes, who are having concerns like the projector screen backing for their sports gadgets, they can refer to the experts found online.

 Finally, what do we do with all of the self-defeating voices in our head?